Simonehina/Interactive-Lab-Hub/Lab 1/README.md

 **Simin Xu & Xiaowei David Zhang Chen**

-**THE MASTERWORK YOU DREW FROM THE HAT:** Fireflies Synchorny
+**THE MASTERWORK YOU DREW FROM THE HAT:** Fireflies Synchrony

 ---

 One way to understand greatness is to look to the greats.
-Just as painters learn the technique and artistry of the old masters by recreating their paintings, so too shall we come to understand computer-mediated interaction by recreating the interactive masterworks of our time.
+Just as painters learn the technique and artistry of the old masters by recreating their paintings, so shall we come to understand computer-mediated interaction by recreating the interactive masterworks of our time.

 This week, every team will draw a different masterwork from a hat.
 Some are